 Perhaps think about which areas are likely to be in demand upon qualification and tailor your search accordingly – we regularly speak to NQs who are intentionally trying to build experience to stay ahead of the curve – for example technology remains on a growth trajectory, and there may be an increase in insolvency work and less demand for corporate M&A lawyers in the event of an economic downturn.

-What type of firm?
+What type of law firm?

 There are more than 10,500 law firms in England and Wales – so where do I start?

-City firms: If you are looking for kudos of training, exposure to international clients, emphasis on complex, quality work with a commercial bias, then you will probably be attracted to a City firm.
+City law firms: If you are looking for kudos of training, exposure to international clients, emphasis on complex, quality work with a commercial bias, then you will probably be attracted to a City firm.
 In reality, the level of exposure that a trainee will have largely depends on the particular firm and size of each intake.
 You then have sub-categories to consider – from Magic / Silver Circle, global and international law firms, and US firms based in London.

 National / Regional firms: These tend to offer the same type of work as City firms, but as they are more provincial on workload, many trainees find greater life balance.
-National and Regional law firm vary, some focus on certain practice areas, while others concentrate on specific geographical markets.
+National and Regional law firms vary, some focus on certain practice areas, while others concentrate on specific geographical markets.

-High street firms: A more generalist approach applies with this type of firm, and a trainee would tend to qualify into a broader specialism – for example – commercial and residential property, or dispute resolution that spans civil and employment litigation.
+High street firms: A more generalist approach applies with this type of law firm, and a trainee would tend to qualify into a broader specialism – for example – commercial and residential property, or dispute resolution that spans civil and employment litigation.
 These firms are usually smaller, with a more localised client base.